qdrvm/kagome/docs/source/tutorials/first_kagome_chain.md

     PATH=$PATH:$(pwd)/build/node/kagome_validating/
     ```

-3. Python 3 installed in the system with `requests` and `scalecodec` package installed
+3. Python 3 installed in the system with `substrate-interface` package installed

     > If you are not sure if you have requests package installed in your python run `pip3 install substrate-interface`